mrmcc3/vibing-dev/src/pages/notes/caching.md

 ---
 layout: "@site/Note.astro"
-title: "Theming"
+title: "SWR Caching on Cloudflare"
-description: "Notes on caching with cloudflare pages"
+description: "How to implement SWR style cache layer on cloudflare pages.
+Also why is it needed?"
 draft: true
 ---

-### Caching
+## here we go

 For public content look into implementing our own SWR caching.
 Cloudflare cache does not support it.